If you can’t find the answers you need below, please contact us!

 As described by Scouting.org, the official BSA website, Cub Scouting is fun!
 No matter what grade you are in, first through fifth, it can be a blast.
 Do you like to learn by doing?
 This is just the place.
 You can learn to tie knots, set up a tent, or shoot a bow and arrow (archery).
 Have you ever cooked a meal on a campfire?
 Sent a secret code to a buddy?
 Built a birdhouse?
 Hiked?
 Earn rewards for doing these things in Cub Scouts.
 As a Cub Scout, you will be part of your own Pack.
 The Pack is divided into smaller groups called dens.
 All of the Cub Scouts in your den are in the same grade and may even go to the same school.
 The Cub Scout Pack belongs to a church, a school, or some other group of people in your community or neighborhood.
 This group makes sure your Pack has good adult leaders, a place to meet, and exciting things to do.
 The group gets help from the Boy Scouts of America, which is part of Scouting around the world.

-Any boy in First through Fifth Grade may join Cub Scouts.
-However, Cub Scouts is for families—moms, dads, siblings, grandparents, aunts, uncles, everyone can be part of Cub Scouts.
-Whether your involvement is as limited as attending meetings with your Scout, participating in planning den or pack events, or being a part of the Pack Committee or a uniformed leader is up to you, but it will be an excellent way to interact with and help your Scout grow.
+Any child in Kindergarten through Fifth Grade may join Cub Scouts.
+However, Cub Scouts is for families: moms, dads, siblings, grandparents, aunts, uncles, everyone can be part of Cub Scouts.
+Whether your involvement is as limited as attending meetings with your Scout, participating in planning Den or Pack events, or being a part of the Pack Committee or a uniformed leader is up to you, but it will be an excellent way to interact with and help your Scout grow.